Centennial Blush Star Magnolia

 That said, trees should never be planted too close to a house or building.
 Keep in mind that the Centennial Blush star magnolia will eventually grow 10-15 feet wide and should be planted at least 5 feet away from the house.

-What is Wrong with my Star Magnolia tree?
+What is Wrong With My Centennial Blush Star Magnolia Tree?

 Star magnolias are a beautiful, low-maintenance addition to the landscape and suffer from few disease or pest problems.
 Here are a few issues to be on the lookout for: